Staying with Airbnb

 Because most Airbnb and many VRBO properties don't have licenses, many hotel and B&B associations have complained that Airbnb and VRBO properties don't have to be inspected for rental licenses and aren't paying lodging taxes.

-In a growing number of cities, including Chicago, Airbnb now is collecting lodging taxes on behalf of hosts.
+In a growing number of cities, including Chicago and Duluth, Airbnb now is collecting lodging taxes on behalf of hosts.

 Federal tax law actually encourages homeowners to open their houses to lodgers.
 After many visitors to the 1996 Summer Olympics in Atlanta were unable to find places to stay, the IRS decided to allow people to rent their homes for 14 days a year without paying taxes on the income.